10 Indian Pork Dishes Everyone Must Try

 When it comes to momos, pork is the ideal meat to use.
 Popular in Tibet, Bhutan, northern regions of West Bengal and the northeastern states of India, momos are dumplings made with minced pork meat and fat thoroughly rubbed and mixed with onions, ginger, green chillies and garlic.

 Once steamed, bite into these juicy dumplings and enjoy the aftertaste that lingers in your mouth long after the momos are consumed.
 A plate of momos is often accompanied by a light clear soup made with pork stock.

 5. Naga Pork Curry (Nagaland)

-Every pork eating state has their individual curry with a specific combination of ingredients that sets them apart from each other.
+Every pork-eating state has its characteristic curry with a specific combination of ingredients that sets it apart from the others.
 Northeast Indian cuisine usually includes dishes that involve simple cooking with few ingredients.